Workerbee2/aws-bootcamp-cruddur-2023/journal/week4.md

 ```

 - Switch over to the AWS Console and view the creation process of the database.
+- When the database has been fully created, the status will read created.
+- Click into the Database instance and Stop temporarily, it is stopped for 7 days (be sure to check on it after 7 days).
+- Start up Docker compose, then open the Docker extension and make sure that Postgres has started up,( we added Postgres into the Docker-compose file in the earlier weeks)
+- Open the Postgres bash

 **Step 3 -  **